François Darlan: Assassination

-On the afternoon of 24 December 1942, Fernand Bonnier de La Chapelle shot Darlan in his headquarters; Darlan died a few hours later.
+On the afternoon of 24 December 1942, French anti-Vichyist and monarchist Fernand Bonnier de La Chapelle shot Darlan at his headquarters in the People's Palace; Darlan died a few hours later.
 Bonnier de La Chapelle (aged 20), the son of a French journalist, was part of a pro-monarchist group that wanted to restore the pretender to the French throne, the Count of Paris.

 De La Chapelle was arrested immediately, tried and convicted the next day, and executed by firing squad on 26 December.